aarushgoradia/aarushgoradia/README.md

 ### Hi there 👋
-🌱 I’m currently a Sophomore in Electrical and Computer engineering interested in computer architecture!
+🌱 I’m currently a Junior in Electrical and Computer engineering interested in computer architecture!
 🔭 I’m currently learning SystemVerilog and C++!

 <!--